 📁 Class Grouping

-Classes can be organized into groups for easier navigation in the Classification Window.
-Groups are defined in the environment database and provide:
+Classes can be organized into groups for easier management.
+When you include multiple classes in the Included Classes dropdown, AseptSoft automatically creates a group.
+Groups provide:

 -